-In this guide you’ll learn how to automatically archive emails using Power Automate.
+In this guide you’ll learn how to automatically archive emails using Power Automate and Muhimbi PDF Connector.
 For this example we will be archiving emails in SharePoint but you can easily customize this example to save your archive emails to destinations like Dropbox, Google Drive, OneDrive, or any platform supported by Power Automate.

 For accurate email archiving it’s important to support the following:

 - generate PDFs with clear-resolution

 - support all common email content types, including HTML, RTF, and plain text

 - support the conversion of rich content including in-line images and tables

 - support for converting email attachments

 - An Office 365 subscription with a SharePoint Online license.